BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 ---

-## When not to use the Ingress Controller
+## When not to use the Ingress Resource

 - Your deployment doesn't use alpha or beta features

+- Your use case needs more than the simple host to port mapping of the Ingress Resource

-- You need features beyond simple Ingress including; TCP support, advanced traffic management like routing/spliting, security like mTLS, egress, and integration to service mesh
+- You need advanced traffic management features including; TCP support, traffic routing/spliting, security like mTLS, egress, and integration to service mesh

 - You have external load balancers (like AWS ELBs) which route to NodePorts and handle TLS

 - You don't need externally available HTTP services on the default ports

 - Your proxy of choice uses a CRD rather then a Ingress Resource

+---

+## Gateways as Alternatives to Ingress Controller

+- Often called by either Ingress Gateway or API Gateway fulfills ingress capability plus more:
+  - TCP Support + anything beyond HTTP/HTTPS
+  - Traffic splitting, rate limiting, circuit breaking, etc
+  - Complex traffic routing, request and reponse transformation

+- Options include Envoy Proxy based (Gloo, Ambassador) or Reverse Proxy / LB based (NGINX, Traefik, Kong)

+- API Gateway approach abstracts how you write the service inside the cluster to how how you want to expose access to that service for consumers outside that cluster (more decentralized/dev centric approach)